Flags and banners

 The Vietnamese five-colour flag, symbolizing the five elements (wood, metal, fire, water, and earth), Hanoi.
 (Photo copyright © by Kaj Halberg)

-The Vietnamese national flag and numerous five-colour flags, Hanoi.
+The national flag and numerous five-colour flags, Hanoi.
 (Photo copyright © by Kaj Halberg)

-Vietnamese flag and a five-colour flag in an alley in Hanoi.
-They seem to have forgotten a colour in the latter!
+The national flag and a five-colour flag in an alley in Hanoi.
 (Photo copyright © by Kaj Halberg)

-The Vietnamese flag and a temple flag, reflected in Lake Hoan Kiem, Hanoi.
+National flags and red ribbons, Hanoi.
 (Photo copyright © by Kaj Halberg)

-Wearing T-shirts, depicting the Vietnamese flag, these women are exercizing in the morning near Lake Truc Bach, Hanoi.
+These women are exercizing in the morning, wearing T-shirts, depicting the Vietnamese flag, near Lake Truc Bach, Hanoi.
 (Photo copyright © by Kaj Halberg)

 Prayer flags